astropy/astropy-APEs/APE21.rst

 a deprecation warning until the next LTS release as deprecations are not typically backported.

+As astropy becomes increasingly mature and stable, and since as described above the 1-year timescale between major releases is a minimum, the interval between major releases may become arbitrarily longer, and the package may reach a stage when the major version is no longer or very rarely increased.

 Guidelines on deprecations and API changes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^